Last Forever: Legacy

 As of June 2025, "Last Forever: Part Two" is the worst rated episode of the show on IMDb.
 Some fans of the show called on CBS to commission the creators of the show via a Change.org petition to rewrite and reshoot the finale.
 As of 2 April 2014, the petition had received more than 5,000 signatures.
 On April 5, 2014, Carter Bays announced on Twitter that an alternative ending, from the same filmed material, would be included on the season 9 DVD.

 In the years succeeding its airing, it continued to be singled out as one of television's worst series finales.
 The episodes topped USA Todays 2018 list of "Worst Series Finales of All Time".
 Writing for Business Insider, Carrie Wittmer placed the episodes 10th on her 2018 list of the worst series finales.
 Wittmer felt it was worse than the Gossip Girl (2007–2012) finale "New York, I Love You XOXO" (2012) and the Roseanne (1988–1997) finale "Into That Good Night" (1997), but better than the Dexter (2006–2013) finale "Remember the Monsters?"
 (2013).
 She added that not only was the conclusion predictable, but it harmed the rewatchability of the series as a whole.

-The cast had varying opinions of the finale, with Radnor and Hannigan criticizing it and Harris and Smolders praising it.
+The cast had varying opinions of the finale, with Radnor and Hannigan criticizing it and Harris and Smulders praising it.
 Segel has stated that he has not viewed it.
 In a 2014 interview with David Letterman, Harris spoke about the ending:Some people just hated it, and I think that that's a compliment to the show in a weird way because it means that they have grown up with these characters and feel like they wanted it to go a certain way, though I think it's great.
 But our show really did cross the line between funny funny and really serious, and that was kind of the balance that this show had.
 And as the show grew up, and as we grew up in the show, it ended in a more adult way and I think it was a nice, reflective, kind of sad, but happy ending to a long, long story.